Pharmacy Benefit Management Audits

-The primary objective of our PBM Audit approach is to identify errors and/or problems in the administration of the plan — for immediate corrective action, or possible reimbursement.
+The primary objective of our Pharmacy Benefit Management Audit approach is to identify errors and/or problems in the administration of the plan — for immediate corrective action, or possible reimbursement.
 Additionally, our findings will verify contract adherence, identify problem causes, and provide recommended actions for future savings.

 Compared to other types of health plan audits, the existence of a uniform data set and established protocols for PBM's to adjust for errors make recoveries in this area more tenable.
 It is not unusual in our experience with initial audits for 1%-3% of paid claims to be identified as potentially recoverable.
 Because each audit is unique with respect to PBM and plan specifications, no assurances are made or implied here as to what level of recoverable dollars may be identified or achievable.
 However, the following chart provides a breakdown of the types of recoverable errors typically seen: